Brandon Vázquez: FC Cincinnati

 On November 19, 2019, Vázquez was selected by Nashville SC in the 2019 MLS Expansion Draft.
 He was subsequently traded to FC Cincinnati in exchange for $150,000 in Targeted Allocation Money.

-After mainly appearing as a substitute, Vázquez made his breakthrough in the 2022 season and new manager Pat Noonan.
-Vázquez opened the season as the undisputed starter for the first time in his career.
+After mainly appearing as a substitute, Vázquez made his breakthrough in the 2022 season.
+He opened the season as the undisputed starter for the first time in his career.
 After two poor results, Cincinnati took down Orlando City SC with a 2–1 victory on the strength of his brace.
 The first goal was a well-taken finish after a perfectly timed cutting run between the centre-backs, the second a redirected header off a cross.
 The following week, Vázquez registered another brace and added an assist in a 3–1 win over Inter Miami.
 In the 24th minute, he rose to win a cross, beating the defenders and goalkeeper to the ball.
 His insurance goal, another header, sealed back-to-back victories for Cincinnati.
 Brandon Vazquez has already set the record for the most goals in a single season in FC Cincinnati history.
 On August 3, Vázquez was selected for the 2022 MLS All-Star game as a replacement for striker Valentín Castellanos who was loaned by NYCFC to LaLiga side Girona FC after making the original 2022 roster.
 Vázquez became the second FC Cincinnati player to ever be selected for an MLS All-Star roster, after attacking-midfielder teammate Luciano Acosta had already been chosen for the 2022 matchup against Liga MX All-Stars.

+Monterrey

+On January 10, 2024, Vázquez joined Liga MX club Monterrey on a four-year deal.
+On March 7, he scored against his former club, FC Cincinnati, in the CONCACAF Champions Cup.

+Austin FC

+On January 6, 2025, Vázquez returned to the United States, joining Austin FC on a four-year deal for a club record transfer fee.
+The transfer fee was reported to be between $6 million and $10 million.